Northwest Room Fuller collection

 Fuller believed that, in addition to providing popular circulating books, an important function of a public library was to collect treasures of permanent educational interest.
 With the support of the Library Board of Trustees a portion of each years book budget was devoted to the purchase of items of lasting value.
 The result is a collection of rare books unusual to find in a library the size of Spokane Public Library.

 The collection includes incunabula (books printed before 1501), Bibles and other works related to the history of religion, geographies, dictionaries, herbals, natural histories, plus a wide variety of early Americana.
-Some of the earliest examples of writing are part of the collection such as inscribed cylinders from Babylonia and clay tablets from Egypt, some over 4,000 years old.
+Some of the earliest examples of writing are part of the collection including clay tablets from Egypt, some over 4,000 years old.
 There are a few medieval manuscripts such as the Sentences of Peter Lombard.
 Examples of early printing include a leaf from the Gutenberg Bible, the first book printed from moveable type, and a 1493 edition of the Nuremberg Chronicle with over 2,000 woodcuts.
 Besides the leaf from the Gutenberg Bible, the Fuller Collection includes other significant versions in original or facsimile edition. such as the first English translation completed by John Wycliffe in the fifteenth century and a leaf from the “authorized” King James edition of 1611.

 The geographies include two 16th century editions of the Hellenistic-era scholar Ptolemy, one featuring beautiful hand colored maps.
 The development of the English dictionary is represented from very early examples on, and includes Samuel Johnson’s dictionary of 1755 and the first dictionary by Noah Webster from 1806.
 Some of the most beautiful books to view are the illustrated herbals and natural histories including early editions of James Audubon’s Birds of North America, and Quadrupeds of North America.
 The collection of Americana includes almanacs, song books, early temperance and anti-tobacco literature, pro- and anti-slavery tracts as well as a first edition of Uncle Tom’s Cabin, and several McGuffey readers from which thousands of nineteenth and twentieth century American children learned to read.